esdrosdawit1/Data_projects_TripleTen/Age-Verification-For-Alcohol-Sales-Project_README.md

 ## Objective
 Develop a model that accurately predicts age from images to help supermarkets adhere to alcohol laws.

-## Key Steps
+## Approach
-- Data exploration and analysis
+- Data Preprocessing: Loaded and preprocessed images (resizing, normalization) using OpenCV and Python.
-- Model training and evaluation using a neural network
-- Hyperparameter tuning and model optimization
+- Model Architecture : Built a CNN with Keras/TensorFlow, using Conv2D, MaxPooling, and Dense layers.
+- Training & Evaluation: Trained on 80% data, validated on 20%.
+Used MAE for evaluation.
+- Optimization: Tuned hyperparameters (learning rate, batch size) for better accuracy.

 ## Models Used
 - Neural Network (CNN)

 ## Findings
-The model showed promising results in age detection, which can be further improved with additional data and tuning.
+- Model achieved ~5.2 MAE on validation set.
+Can improve with more data/tuning.
+- Useful for automating age checks in supermarkets.

 ## Code
 Code: [Age Detection using Computer Vision.ipynb](https://github.com/esdrosdawit1/data-science-portfolio/blob/main/Age-Verification-For-Alcohol-Sales-Project/Age-Verification-For-Alcohol-Sales-Project.ipynb)